 When all requirements have been completed, departmental or school graduate committees so certify to the vice provost and dean and recommend that the appropriate degree be awarded.
 Following verification by the Graduate School that all degree requirements prescribed by the graduate faculty have been met, the vice provost and dean approves the award of a graduate degree.

 Degrees are awarded three times each year, in January, May and August.
 Students who complete degree requirements in the fall semester are awarded degrees in January; students who complete degree requirements in the spring semester are awarded degrees in May; students who complete degree requirements during the summer sessions are awarded degrees in August.
-Formal investiture of all degrees occurs at the Universityís annual spring and fall Commencements.
-All students who have completed their graduate degree requirements are invited to participate in Commencement ceremonies.
+Formal investiture of all degrees occurs at the Universityís annual spring Commencement.
+All students who have completed their graduate degree requirements during the previous 12 months are invited to participate in Commencement ceremonies.
 Eligible students are notified by the Graduate School of charges and responsibilities to be fulfilled.

 Waiver of Regulations and Requirements